 USDA Regional Food Business Centers Program

-The USDA Regional Food Business Centers will support a more resilient, diverse, and competitive food system.
-These Regional Food Centers will support producers by providing localized assistance to access local and regional supply chains, including linking producers to wholesalers and distributors.
-They will provide technical assistance needed to access new markets, access to federal, state, and local resources, and will assist small- and mid-sized producers in overcoming barriers to market access, with a focus on underserved farmers, ranchers, and food businesses.
-No match is required.
+The USDA Regional Food Business Centers are supporting a more resilient, diverse, and competitive food system by providing localized assistance to access local and regional supply chains, including linking producers to wholesalers and distributors.
+They provide technical assistance needed to reach new markets, access federal, state, and local resources, and assist small- and mid-sized producers in overcoming barriers, with a focus on underserved farmers, ranchers, and food businesses.
+Visit the Awarded Centers webpage for further information.

 USDA Regional Food Business Centers will have three main responsibilities: